Symptoms of Obsessive Love Disorder

 A black male is angry and scolds while pointing his finger to his female partner inside their household

-What is Obsessive Love Disorder?
+What is Obsessive Love Disorder (OLD)?

 Healthy relationships are caring and supportive environments where individuals can grow and thrive.
 Obsessive love is more about control and extreme thoughts and behavior.

-Risk factors for developing Obsessive Love Disorder include:
+Risk Factors for Developing Obsessive Love Disorder Include:

-• Borderline Personality Disorder.
-This mental health disorder impacts how you think and feel about yourself and others.
+• Borderline Personality Disorder (BPD): This mental health disorder impacts how you think and feel about yourself and others.
 It causes problems functioning in everyday life.
 It includes self-image issues, difficulty managing emotions and behavior, and unstable relationships.
 With BPD, you have an intense fear of abandonment or instability.
 You also may have difficulty tolerating being alone.
 It’s the most common disorder that co-occurs with Obsessive Love Disorder.

-• Erotomania.
-This rare delusional disorder may cause a person to believe that a specific person is their destiny.
+• Erotomania: This rare delusional disorder may cause a person to believe that a specific person is their destiny.
 Obsessive love can intensify delusions of healthy or non-existent relationships.

 A male talking to his female partner in a park while raising both of his hands in front of her expressing his annoyance